danixDe/SquareLap/README.md

 its square lap guys

-just a square trying to pass through hurdles of random rectangular blocks a simple version of flappy bird made using pygame
+just a square trying to pass through hurdles of random rectangular blocks.

+A simple version of flappy bird made using pygame